sonic-net/sonic-mgmt/docs/testplan/Smartswitch-test-plan.md

    * Use 'nohup bash -c "sleep 5 && tail /dev/zero" &' to to run out of memory completely.
    * It runs on the background and `nohup` is also necessary to protect thebackground process.
    * Added `sleep 5` to ensure ansible receive the result first.
-   * Power on DPUs after switch goes for reboot and comes back
+   * Check the status and power on DPUs after switch goes for reboot and comes back
    * Use `show chassis modules status` to check status of the DPUs.
    * Append to the existing test case: https://github.com/sonic-net/sonic-mgmt/blob/master/tests/platform_tests/test_memory_exhaustion.py